alajmo/sake/README.md

 <br>

 `sake` is a command runner for local and remote hosts.
-You define servers and tasks in a `sake.yaml` config file and then run the tasks on the servers.
+You define servers and tasks in `sake.yaml` file and then run the tasks on the servers.

 This readme is also accessible on [sakecli.com](https://sakecli.com/).